Signed in as:

 “So, who’s going to say it first?”
 Steve followed.

-Steve laughed as he drank a big gulp from his cup and then half belched the words, “Tom Zombie!”
+Steve laughed as he drank a big gulp from his cup and belched the words, “Tom Zombie!” himself.
 His voice echoed through the valleys surrounding their little perch.
-In the distance a bell began ringing ever so quietly.
+In the distance a bell rang ever so quietly.

 Ding… ding… ding…